-The Company was formed under the Canada Business Corporations Act and its common shares ("shares") are listed for trading on the TSX Venture Exchange under the symbol "RUM".
+The Company is an incorporated Company established under the laws of the Canada Business Corporations Act with its common shares ("shares") trading on the TSX Venture Exchange under the symbol ("RUM").
 RML is the parent to wholly owned subsidiary Andersons Liquor Inc. ("Andersons").